DuPage County Rape Defense Lawyer

 • Date rape or acquaintance rape

-You should understand that if you’re accused of rape, aggravating circumstances may add to the charges you face and applicable penalties.
-Your DuPage County rape defense lawyer can help you understand the additional charges and help build a case to mitigate them.
+You should understand that if you’re accused of rape, aggravating circumstances may add to your charges and applicable penalties.
+Your DuPage County rape defense lawyer will help you comprehend these charges and work to minimize their impact.

 What Is Considered Rape in Illinois?